Esteban Moctezuma

-Esteban Moctezuma Barragán (born 21 October 1954) is a Mexican diplomat and politician.
+Esteban Moctezuma Barragán (/es/; born 21 October 1954, Mexico City) is a Mexican diplomat and politician.
 He is a former senator and served as secretary of social development and secretary of the interior in the cabinet of President Ernesto Zedillo Ponce de León.
-From that position, early in January 1995, he pursued peace talks in Chiapas with the Zapatista Army of National Liberation (EZLN) insurgents; in February the government pursued a strategy of military intervention, followed by a resumption of peace talks with the insurgents.
+From that position, early in January 1995, he pursued peace talks in Chiapas with the Zapatista Army of National Liberation (EZLN); in February the government pursued a strategy of military intervention, followed by a resumption of peace talks with the insurgents.
 In 2018, he was appointed by President Andrés Manuel López Obrador as secretary of education.
 On 16 December 2020, Moctezuma was nominated ambassador of Mexico to the United States and confirmed by the Senate on 16 January 2021.

 1995 Zapatista Crisis

 With President Carlos Salinas de Gortari economic and political reforms and the North American Free Trade Agreement, Mexico was being propelled into the world economy as an important player.
 The Zapatista uprising occurred at a time when an unresolved ethnic situation was brewing in the country.
 The government started immediate peace talks.
 In the early days of the new administration, President Zedillo took a series of erratic decisions that completely broke with the previous administration's agreements and with his own previously defined action plan.

 On 5 January 1995, as secretary of interior, Esteban Moctezuma began a series of secret meetings with Subcomandante Marcos, called "Steps Toward Peace", that took place in the village of Guadalupe Tepeyac, belonging to the municipality of Pantelhó, Chiapas.
 Important specific agreements were reached to which both parties agreed: that the army withdraw from certain points, such as San Andrés Larráinzar, and that Marcos make a concession that a group of citizens be involved in a formal negotiation to start a couple of weeks later.
 Because of the fast progress of the negotiations in the "Steps Toward Peace", and with the possibility of an agreement looking very close, Marcos wrote: "I am being threatened with unemployment."